Trump admits son met with Russian to get information on opponent - AFP

 The Washington Post reported Sunday that Trump has been brooding in private about whether his son unintentionally put himself in legal jeopardy by meeting with Veselnitskaya.

-Young Trump responded "I love it" when first offered the "dirt" on Clinton, the Democratic nominee.

-News of the meeting, which Trump's son-in-law Jared Kushner and top campaign official Paul Manafort also attended, broke in July 2017.

-Donald Jr initially said in a statement to The New York Times that the meeting was "primarily" about American adoptions of Russian children.
+Donald Jr. initially said in a statement to the New York Times in July 2017 that the meeting was "primarily" about American adoptions of Russian children.
+The Post has reported that the statement was dictated by the president.